Cloud DX Inc.: Cloud DX Announces Investor Event to Recap Financials and Q1 Growth

-KITCHENER, ON / ACCESSWIRE / April 28, 2022 / Cloud DX (TSXV:CDX) (OTC:CDXFF), a leader in Virtual Care and Digital Healthcare, will post its financial Q4 results after market close on April 29, 2022.
-Following this, on May 2, 2022, CEO, Robert Kaul, will host a live webinar to recap results and provide an update on the record-breaking Q1 contracts.
+KITCHENER, ON / ACCESSWIRE / April 29, 2022 / Cloud DX (TSXV:CDX) (OTC:CDXFF), a leader in Virtual Care and Digital Healthcare, will post its financial Q4 and FY2021 results on Monday May 2, 2022.
+Cloud DX CEO Robert Kaul will host a live webinar to recap results and provide an update on the record-breaking Q1 contracts.
 He will recap these activities for you, and more.

 The investor presentation will cover: